 A 2013 Illinois Appellate court case details some of the tactics that law enforcement will employ to find Ecstasy.
 A jury convicted Raymond Flores of unlawfully possessing more than 15 grams of MDMA.
 He was sentenced to 15 years in prison.
 He appealed and argued the police tactics were unlawful.

-The appeal focused on ineffective assistance of counsel.
+The appeal focused on the ineffective assistance of counsel.
 Unfortunately, the initial search and seizure issue had not been sufficiently addressed before the jury trial.
-Criminal procedure follows specific timelines and an argument that is not raised at the proper time may be waived.
-This just demonstrates how important it is to seek counsel from an experienced criminal defense attorney who can spot all available defenses.
+The criminal procedure follows specific timelines and an argument that is not raised at the proper time may be waived.
+This demonstrates how important it is to seek counsel from an experienced criminal defense attorney who can spot all available defenses.